Learn a language, experience a new culture. There's something for everyone in our Open Access Programme.

 - A level - Level 6

-- Recent A level or equivalent and Degree level - Level 7
+- Additional study after A level - Level 7

 And if you're still unsure, send us an email enquiry and we'll be happy to help.